Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 (3) The pharmacy benefit manager has, without just cause, exhibited a pattern or practice of refusing to pay proper claims or perform services arising under its contracts or has, without just cause, caused enrollees or insureds to accept less than the amount due them.

-(4) The pharmacy benefit manager is required under this chapter to have a license and fails to continue to meet the qualifications for licensure during its active licensure, unless the department issued a license with knowledge of the failure to qualify and waived the relevant requirement.
+(4) The pharmacy benefit manager is required under this chapter to have a license and fails to continue to meet the qualifications for licensure during its active licensure.

-(f) For purposes of this section, a pharmacy benefit manager has the right to appropriate notice and opportunity for hearing in accordance with the Administrative Procedure Act (Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code).
+(b) If a hearing is held pursuant to this section, it shall be conducted in accordance with the Administrative Procedure Act (Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code).

 17075.

-(a) The department may examine or audit the relevant any books and records of a pharmacy benefit manager to determine if the pharmacy benefit manager is in compliance with this chapter. division.
+(a) The department may examine or audit any books and records of a pharmacy benefit manager pursuant to Article 4 (commencing with Section 729) of Chapter 1 of Part 2 of Division 1 to determine if the pharmacy benefit manager is in compliance with this division.
 A pharmacy benefit manager shall pay for reasonable expenses for any examinations or audits conducted pursuant to this section.
-Those payments shall be deposited into the Pharmacy Benefit Manager Fund.
-Examinations conducted by the department shall be pursuant to the same examination authority of the department relative to insurers.
-Pharmacy benefit managers shall have the same rights as insurers.
+Those payments shall be deposited into the Pharmacy Benefit Manager Account.

 (c) (1) The department shall establish a retention schedule for all records, books, papers, and other data on file with the department related to the enforcement of this chapter.

-(d) In any matter arising under this chapter, the department may provide to the Attorney General information related to competition and obtain an opinion from a consultant or consultants with the expertise to assess the competitive impact of the matter.
+(d) Section 735.5 does not prevent disclosure of information and data acquired during an examination to the Attorney General to investigate, prosecute, or defend any legitimate legal claim or cause of action, or to use the information and data in any court or proceeding of law.
+In any matter arising under this chapter, the department may provide to the Attorney General information related to competition and obtain an opinion from a consultant or consultants with the expertise to assess the competitive impact of the matter.

 17080.

-(a) Notwithstanding the Section 4441 of the Business and Professions Code and Chapter 2.2 (commencing with Section 1385.001) of Division 2 of the Health and Safety Code, a pharmacy benefit manager shall have a duty and obligation to the enrollee or insured and the health care service plan, plan or insurer, or provider, and shall perform its services with care, skill, prudence, diligence, and professionalism, and for the best interests of the enrollee or insured, and the health care service plan, insurer, or provider.
-Where there is a conflict in the pharmacy benefit manager’s duty or obligation under this subdivision to the individual enrollee or insured and any other party, the duty or obligation to the individual enrollee or insured shall be primary. plan or insurer.
+(a) (1) Notwithstanding Section 4441 of the Business and Professions Code and Chapter 2.2 (commencing with Section 1385.001) of Division 2 of the Health and Safety Code, a pharmacy benefit manager shall have a duty and obligation to the health care service plan of the enrollee or subscriber covered by the health care service plan contract, or the insurer of the insured or policyholder of the policy of health insurance, and shall perform its services with care, skill, prudence, diligence, and professionalism, and for the best interests of the health care service plan or health insurer.
+When there is a conflict between the pharmacy benefit manager’s duty or obligation under this subdivision to the individual enrollee or insured and any other party, the duty or obligation to the individual enrollee or insured shall be primary.

 (c)